-"ICASA said that the move aims to stimulate economic growth - and this can only be good news for consumers," said Mitchell Barker, MD of WhichVoIP.
-"The rates are on a downhill slide: from 1 March, they will drop from 40c to 20c, and then to 15c by March 2015.
+Icasa said the move aims to stimulate economic growth, and this can only be good news for consumers.
+The rates are on a downhill slide - from the 1 March, the rates will drop from 40c to 20c, and then to 15c by March 2015.
 In 2016, they will reach an all-time low of 10c.
-This should put some money back in the pockets of South Africans."
+This should put some money back in the pockets of South Africans.